UnclePetros/OriFlagTess/README.md

 Use sides controls to change sides dimensions of the molecule:
 - it is possible to set only the first n-2 side of the n-pleat molecule; the last 2 sides are automatically calculated.

+Use pleatCenters controls to change the center of the pleats of the molecule.

 ## For developers

 If you want to make changes or modify the program, simply: